A couple of years ago we ran a story about a hunter seeing a feral monkey in Texas and it garnered a tremendous amount of interest.

 Fast forward to last year and I was sitting in a blind one morning watching a doe and two fawns eating some corn from the feeder.
 I noticed something too small for a deer on the ground and at first assumed it was a pig.
 I glassed the animal and found that it was not a pig but was a monkey clearly on our side of the fence.
 I took out my iPhone and snapped several pics with the phone up against my scope that are attached.

-Have you captured photos of unusual animals on your game camera?
+Have you captured photos of monkeys or other unusual animals on your game camera?
 If so, please email photos to firstname.lastname@example.org.